Norwell Roberts: Police career

 He joined 'A' Relief and quickly became a popular member of the team due to his humour and dedication.
 He was disciplined verbally once for driving with fellow officers around the West End with a toilet roll hanging from the police van radio aerial.

 As the first black policeman in London, he was the most conspicuous man in the force.
 His every move whether walking the beat or holding back protesters in Trafalgar Square hit newspaper headlines at home and abroad.
 He made tabloid cartoons and was even on the cover of Private Eye.
 In newspapers in America in the Southern States the headlines read 'London's first negro cop'.

-During Roberts' service, he policed anti-Vietnam demonstrators paraded outside of the American Embassy.
+During Roberts' service, he policed anti-Vietnam War demonstrators paraded outside of the American Embassy.
 He was withdrawn from his post outside Rhodesia House after suffering abuse from anti-apartheid protesters who were protesting the hanging of three black Rhodesians.
 In 1969, Roberts was photographed linking arms with his colleagues during protests on the arrival of the South African rugby team at Twickenham.

 Roberts transferred to CID at West End Central as a Temporary Detective Constable and later became a fully fledged Detective Constable in 1977 where he worked in the drugs squad and was occasionally seconded in undercover policing roles.
 Roberts was stationed at several police stations across London including Bow Street; Vine Street; West End Central; West Hampstead; Albany Street; Kentish Town; Acton; Ealing; Southall Ruislip; Wembley, Barnet; Borehamwood and Golders Green.

 On his retirement in 1997, a leaving party was held at the banqueting rooms in Finchley.
 600 people attended, including then Commissioner Paul Condon and his then-Chief Superintendent, Peter Twist.